dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/snowflake.md

 GRANT ALL PRIVILEGES ON FUTURE TABLES IN DATABASE dlt_data TO DLT_LOADER_ROLE;
 ```

-Now you can use the user named `LOADER` to access database `DLT_DATA` and log in with specified password.
+Now you can use the user named `LOADER` to access the database `DLT_DATA` and log in with the specified password.

 You can also decrease the suspend time for your warehouse to 1 minute (**Admin**/**Warehouses** in Snowflake UI)

 ### Authentication types
-Snowflake destination accepts three authentication types
+Snowflake destination accepts three authentication types:
 - password authentication
 - [key pair authentication](https://docs.snowflake.com/en/user-guide/key-pair-auth)
 - external authentication

-The **password authentication** is not any different from other databases like Postgres or Redshift. `dlt` follows the same syntax as [SQLAlchemy dialect](https://docs.snowflake.com/en/developer-guide/python-connector/sqlalchemy#required-parameters).
+The **password authentication** is not any different from other databases like Postgres or Redshift. `dlt` follows the same syntax as the [SQLAlchemy dialect](https://docs.snowflake.com/en/developer-guide/python-connector/sqlalchemy#required-parameters).

 You can also pass credentials as a database connection string.
 For example:
 ```toml